jsommers/cbook/docs/_sources/pointersarrays.rst.txt

         int *p = &q; // p now is initialized to hold the address of q *p = 13;

+    It is worth noting that the :command:`scan-build` (see :ref:`an earlier discussion on scan-build <scan-build>`) static analysis tool can detect problems with uninitialized pointers.

 Pointers to ``struct``\'s
 -------------------------